Public Relations Professional with more than 20 years’ experience

 Stacie M. Rivera joins the West Virginia University College of Media Online Programs instructor faculty as an accredited public relations professional with more than 20 years’ experience in health care communications.

-Stacie lives with her family, including her husband of 20 years, three grown children, one turtle and three birds, in New Orleans, La.
-In her spare time, Stacie can be found volunteering in her community with The St. Vincent de Paul Society and sharing her communications skills at De La Salle High School.
+Rivera lives with her family, including her husband of 20 years, three grown children, one turtle and three birds, in New Orleans, LA.
+In her spare time, she can be found volunteering in her community with The St. Vincent de Paul Society and sharing her communications skills at De La Salle High School.
 She also is quite busy keeping up with her teenagers’ busy schedules.